 This sample is a second.

-The primary colors for this orange paper sample are yellow, black and white.
+The primary colors for this blue paper example are blue, white, black and yellow.

 |Collection Notes||This sample is a flat sample from amongst a box of samples Guyot would have used to monitor his inventory and pattern types for his company, Colophon.|